mattbierner/blog.mattbierner.com/_posts/2019-08-17-museum-glare.md

 I photographed around thirty different paintings and sculptures at the Louvre and the Musée d'Orsay using this technique.
 As I came up with the whole subtractive scheme while at one of the museums, I was pretty much shooting blind; I didn't know how to compose the shots or even if the result would be at all interesting.

 You can see the results below.
 I've inverted and/or desaturated a few of the images and tweaked the contrast and black point but nothing too dramatic.
 And while nothing revolutionary, I like that these images reveal a physical aspect of the artwork that is often overlooked.
-They they also capture something that many people try to minimize while photographing art.
+They also capture something that most people try to minimize while photographing art.
 And who knows, maybe with enough glare even the Mona Lisa would be bearable.

 {% include image.html file="DSC02854-Edit.jpg" %}
 {% include image.html file="DSC02563-Edit.jpg" %}